 Our Employee Assistance Programme (EAP) is employee-led by a team of Staff Wellbeing Champions who put in place social structures and regular initiatives to create an environment that fosters a sense of community and support; we expect everyone to do their best and reach a high level of job satisfaction.
 This common goal plays a vital role in ensuring an open dialogue between stakeholders.

 We advocate mental health and offer tailored support and signposting when needed.
 Because we strongly believe that we have a duty of care to our team and are responsible for their health and safety, we work closely with an experienced Occupational Health practitioner to support our people as much as we can.

 As soon as you join our team, you will perceive the strong sense of community.
-And you will be blown away by the level of collaboration that takes place amongst us.
-This is the secret to an agile, resilient and high performing team.
+And you will be amazed by the level of collaboration that takes place amongst us.
+This is the secret to an agile, resilient, and high performing team.
 That is why the Head of HR and Staff Wellbeing sits on the Senior Leadership Team.

 Do you have what it takes to be a Staff Wellbeing Champion?